“Anyone can find the dirt in someone-be the one who finds the gold.”

 At the end of the day, people like this are the game changers.
 They believe in the impossible-in a world where imagination and magic can be free to frolick with no judgement or doubt.
 They see beyond the current circumstances or obstacles and look at all that could be.
 Why are these kinds of individuals so essential to me?

-I am 36 years old and am still trying to figure out what I want to be when I “grow up”.
+Glad you asked.
+I am still trying to figure out what I want to be when I “grow up”.
 I feel like there is a plethora (still love this word!) of passion inside me that simply needs the right outlet.
 With that, I know I can make this world better in some small way.
 I feel it bubbling inside me (and no, it’s not just tacos from our new “Taco Bell Express” taco truck-more on that in a sec) and know that I haven’t found my ultimate purpose yet, but am pushing myself to dig deeper and embrace whatever I find.
 I feel that life-loving people help me along my journey in immeasurable ways.

 Before we move on, let’s revisit this Taco Bell taco truck thought for just a sec.
 It’s a temporary setup as our local drive-thru has collapsed into a giant sink hole not once but TWICE!
 Does anyone else think this may be some higher power’s way of trying to save our stomachs??
 I am oddly intrigued but slightly afraid to try anything.
 I have a mental image of playing Oregon trail back in the day and getting fatal bouts of dysentery.